by Nina Stoller-Lindsey

 Feminist publisher Dottir Press is offering free PDF downloads of this children’s book about a White child’s response to a news report of a White police offer fatally shooting a nonviolent brown person.
 Written by Anastasia Higginbotham, a journalist with a focus on social justice and the creator of the Ordinary Terrible Things children’s book series, the book aims to help White children and their families learn about White supremacy in order to help dismantle it.

 This new board book by Ibram X. Kendi, a leading scholar on race and discriminatory policy, proves it’s never too early to start these critical conversations and helps give parents the language to do so.
 Bolstered by Ashley Lukashevsky’s delightful illustrations, the book outlines “nine easy steps for building a more equitable world.”
-You can preorder it for its June 16 release and, in the meantime, adults can read Kendi’s New York Times Bestseller How to Be an Anti-Racist.
+Adults can also read Kendi’s New York Times Bestseller How to Be an Anti-Racist.

 Websites and Other Digital Resources